LawrenceDinh/OOPBookstore/README.md

 CS 151 Project Change Log

-1. Finished exception handling for signup GUI buttons
+1. Finished exception handling for signup and login GUI buttons

+TODO:

+- Link other GUI classes to the userSession HashMap and itemSession HashMap.

+- Create sample text file to test if reading from file works.